AdaCore/gnatstudio/docs/users_guide/searching.rst

 :menuselection:`Window --> Docked`.

-If you save the desktop (:menuselection:`File --> Save More --> Desktop`), GPS automatically reopens the search dialog in its new place when it's next started.
+If you save the desktop (:menuselection:`File --> Save More --> Desktop`), GPS automatically reopens the search dialog in its new place when it is next started.